-I have been browsing the internet in the last couple of days, trying to find a site where to play Settlers of Catan online for free.
+I have been browsing the internet in the last couple of days, trying to find a site to play Settlers of Catan online for free.

 - It does not have to originally licensed.